MicrosoftDocs/azure-ai-docs/articles/search/search-pagination-page-layout.md

 + Sort logic (`orderby`)
 + Highlighting of terms within a result, matching on either the whole or partial term in the body
 + Optional elements from the semantic ranker (`answers` at the top, `captions` for each match)

+Search results can include top-level fields, but most of the response consists of matching documents in an array.

 ## Clients and APIs for defining the query response